google-deepmind/mujoco/doc/XMLreference.rst

    Vertical field of view of the camera, expressed in degrees regardless of the global angle setting.
 The horizontal field of view is computed automatically given the window size and the vertical field of view.

+.. _body-camera-resolution:

+:at:`resolution`: :at-val:`int(2), "1 1"`
+   Resolution of the camera in pixels [width height].
+Note that these values are not used for rendering since those dimensions are determined by the size of the rendering context.
+This attribute serves as a convenient location to save the required resolution when creating a context.

 .. _body-camera-ipd:

 :at:`ipd`: :at-val:`real, "0.068"`